SystemsApproach/private5g/software/start.rst

    $ make 5g-roc
    $ make 5g-monitoring

-The first command brings up ROC and loads it with a data model for the Aether API.
+The first command brings up ROC and loads it database with bootstrap information (e.g., defining a default Aether site).
 The second command brings up the Monitoring Service (Grafana running on top of Prometheus) and loads it with a set of dashboards.

-`kubectl` will show the `aether-roc` and `cattle-monitoring-system` namespaces now running in support of these two services, respectively, plus new `atomic-runtime` pods in the `kube-system` name space.
+`kubectl` will show the `aether-roc` and `cattle-monitoring-system` namespaces now running in support of these two services, respectively, plus new `atomix-runtime` pods in the `kube-system` name space.
-Atomix is the scalable Key/Value Store that underlies ROC.
+Atomix is the scalable Key/Value Store that keeps the ROC data model persistent.

 You can access the dashboards for the two subsystems, respectively, at